 6/29/2020 ~ Ah, the days of cooking and heating with candles in my four solar panel home.
 It was a lovely life.
 Four panels provided more than enough electricity for my daily needs, except for cooking and heating.
 So, I made yogurt over candles on my candle cooker.
 (Since Wells Fargo was allowed to use false affidavits to take my home, I live in an apartment and miss my old life.)

 7/19/2016 ~ I’ve been making yogurt with fruit tea.
 It’s fun!
-Tea adds flavor delicately, as opposed to using jam or jelly.
-I’ve used Republic of Tea’s Goji Raspberry, with Green Tea, which is very good.
+Tea adds delicate flavor, as opposed to jam or jelly.
+I’ve used Republic of Tea’s Goji Raspberry with Green Tea, which is very good.
 So is Mango Ceylon with Green Tea.
 I wasn’t fond of the Cranberry.
 Today I’m going to see how Orange Green Tea works.

 Green tea is high in quercetin ~ Read more.

-Surprise!
-Salads aren’t on the “Healthiest” list.
-In fact, salad makings have been recalled more than once because they made so many people sick.
+Are you surprised salads aren’t on the “Healthiest” list?
+In fact, a wide variety of salad makings have been recalled more than once because they made so many people sick.

-This emphasizes that you need healthy micro-organisms in your digestive tract to protect you from bad micro-organisms.
+Yogurt, on the other hand, is rich in good, health promoting micro-organisms, which you need in your digestive tract to protect you from bad micro-organisms.

-A yogurt maker isn’t necessary, but it helps you get consistent results.
+A yogurt maker isn’t necessary, it may help to get consistent results, though.

 From experience, I know yogurt reduces asthma attacks.
 I reduced mine in about three months.
-Later my asthma became a thing of the past.
+Later asthma became a thing of the past for me.

 50 ounce Stainless Frothing Pitcher